 Location: 117 North 5th Street / Main Street

 Architect: Joseph Frick

 Contractor: Joseph Frick and later, Luellen Niles Wickwire of Cairo

 Description: The building faces south and is a two story square red colored brick structure.
+The building is located on landscaped grounds in the center of Vienna.
 The south entrance has an arched doorway.
 The windows have stone trim around the tops.
 The center upper east windows have a small pediment at the roof line.
-On the center of the roof is a white wood octagonal cupola with clock and windows and small square cupola at the top.
+On the center of the roof is a white colored wood octagonal cupola with clock and windows and small square cupola at the top.

-Note: The cost of construction of the present courthouse was $40,800.
-Before the actual beginning of the new courthouse, Joseph Frick sold the contract to the partnership of Charles I Ham and Isaac N Pearce.
+Note: Before the actual beginning of the new courthouse, Joseph Frick sold the contract to the partnership of Charles I Ham and Isaac N Pearce.
 Ham was not a local person but Pearce was.
 A.J Kuykendall, Frick’s attorney, was also involved in the partnership of Ham and Pearce.
 None of these gentlemen were the actual builders – that fell to Mr. L N Wickwire of Cairo to complete the courthouse.

 Photos taken 2008